For an introduction to syncing fonts from Typekit, see Sync fonts to your desktop.

 Occasionally a font may fail to download or there may be a conflict with a font already installed on your computer.
 In either case, an error message is displayed with information on how to resolve the problem.

 If your fonts have not synced, try turning off font sync in the Creative Cloud desktop application, wait a moment, and then turn it back on.
 The On/Off option is under the gear icon in Preferences > Creative Cloud > Fonts.

 Signing out of Creative Cloud and restarting the computer stops any sync processes that may not be running correctly and starts new ones.

-- To sign out of the Creative Cloud desktop application, click the gear icon and choose Preferences > General.
-Click the Sign Out button.
+- To sign out of the Creative Cloud desktop application, click on your profile icon and choose Sign Out.